 It relies on other Yip app users and, when paired via Find My, on Apple devices.

-I attached both tags to the same collar and walked a 2-mile loop through a suburban neighborhood, and the AirTag reported 8 location updates versus the Yip’s 3.
+The AirTag’s larger device network typically surfaces more frequent location updates than the Yip’s.
 In suburbs or rural areas, the AirTag’s vastly larger network gives it a real edge for finding a lost pet.
 PCMag’s best Bluetooth tracker roundup confirmed that network size is the most critical factor in tracker reliability.

 Ultra Wideband Precision Finding

-Your phone shows an arrow pointing exactly toward the tag, with distance measured down to inches.
+Your phone shows an arrow pointing toward the tag with distance guidance on supported iPhones.
 The Yip has nothing comparable.
 For finding a dog hiding under a porch or stuck in dense brush, that directional guidance is useful.

 Lower price